Weighting data (respondent weighting)

 The sum of the targets for a rim will usually be 100%.

-QPSMR Companion has a weight procedure which is used to allocate weights to the individual data records.
+QPSMR Companion has a weight procedure which you can use to allocate weights to the individual data records.

 - Use [Data] [Weight data] to open the Weight data window

-- Choose or create the float entry to be used to store the weights
+- Choose or create the float entry to store the weights

 - Set and save the targets